-There is overlap with the other categories, but for the most part we picked fleece jackets that combine warmth and style to take on the city.
+There is overlap with the other categories, but for the most part, we picked fleece jackets that combine warmth and style to take on the city.

 Choosing the Right Fleece Jacket For You

 Backpackers.com has chosen certain fleece jackets over others for our different Backpacker Types.
 We stand by these jackets and feel they are suited to most people.
-However, not everyone has the same body type, use case, or concepts that we do when looking for a solid fleece.
+However, not everyone has the same body type, use case, or concept that we do when looking for a solid fleece.

 As always, we recommend trying on the jackets to make sure they fit correctly and feel how you want them to.
 Then think about what you need the jacket for: do you want a piece that layers with all your other gear, a jacket that can serve as an outer layer, or a super cozy coat for watching movies on the couch?
 Make an informed decision based on this information.

-Finally, I know outdoor gear can add up.
+Finally, outdoor gear can add up.
 Fleece is rare in that most jackets on the market use Polartec, and therefore come with decent materials, often Polartec Classic.
 If you’re looking to truly pinch pennies (beyond our Budget Picks), check out your local thrift store.
 Fleece jackets will line the racks, and you can score a very basic fleece for super cheap.